connexcs/docs/docs/developers/scriptforge.md

 ### Assign the Script to a Customer

 1. Select Management :material-menu-right: Customer :material-menu-right: **[customer]** :material-menu-right: Routing
-4. Select a rate card from the table.
+4. Select a Rate Card from Ingress Routing.

     ![alt text][s8]